Prity-Rani/SuperMarket-Opeartion/README.md

 # SuperMarket-Opeartion
-This is done by only using Core Java OOPs and SQL
+This is done by using Core Java OOPs and SQL